Readings: Malachi 3: 6 – 18, Revelation 3: 14 – 22

 Like so many of the Minor Prophets Malachi speaks to us today.
 Have you ever stopped and asked yourself what you are doing when you come to church?
 Why are you here?
 Is it because you know and love the Lord, or is it just something you were brought up to do?
 To go to church on Sunday.
 Is it just something you do by habit?
 Do you sometimes feel that you are only “going through the motions”?
 Do you tend to think that religion is nothing to do with life – just pius words and phrases with no substance?
 If the answer is “Yes”, then listen to what Malachi has to say.

-Or perhaps you have begun to think that there is no point in trying to leave a good life, struggling to keep the commandments, to maintain Christian standards.
+Or perhaps you have begun to think that there is no point in trying to live a good life, struggling to keep the commandments, to maintain Christian standards.
 “What’s the point”, you say.
 “Evil people seem to get on in life, good people get no reward”.
-If you are beginning to think that way then listen to the words of Malach – God’s messenger.
+If you are beginning to think that way then listen to the words of Malachi – God’s messenger.

 Message of Malachi